-- A. Chills and/or fever over 100 degrees by mouth - B. Persistent nausea or vomiting - C. Severe abdominal pain that lasts longer than a day - D. Pain, redness or swelling at the site where your IV was placed that is not - improving with warm compresses applied (4) four times a day for (2) two days. - E. Chest pain is not associated with this procedure.
+- A. Chills and/or fever over 100 degrees by mouth - B. Persistent nausea or vomiting - C. Severe abdominal pain that lasts longer than a day - D. Pain, redness or swelling at the site where your IV was placed that is not improving with warm compresses applied (4) four times a day for (2) two days - E. Black, tarry stools - F. Any rectal bleeding (exceeding one tablespoon).
+Spots of blood are okay - G. Chest pain is not associated with this procedure.
 If you are having chest pain, treat it like a heart problem and seek immediate medical attention.
 Call 911

 If you have any questions on the above instructions, call us at (860)683-9991, ext.
-106 Monday through Friday 7:00AM - 4:00PM and ask for an Endoscopy nurse.
+106 Monday through Friday 7:00AM-4:00PM and ask for an Endoscopy nurse.
 If we are not in, please call your physician.

-PATIENT: I have been verbally instructed in regards to discharge care and understand these instructions.
+PATIENT: I have been verbally instructed in the discharge care and understand these instructions.
 I have been told I will receive a copy of these instructions along with the findings of the examination when I am discharged.